GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/07_gpuBuffers.md

 params->setBuffer(GPT_FRAGMENT_PROGRAM, "myBuffer", buffer);
 ~~~~~~~~~~~~~

-# Load-store buffers {#gpuBuffers_d}
+# Load-store buffers
 Same as with textures, buffers can also be used for GPU program load-store operations.
-You simply need to set the @ref bs::GBU_LOADSTORE "GBU_LOADSTORE" flag on @ref bs::GPU_BUFFER_DESC::usage "GPU_BUFFER_DESC::usage" before creating the buffer creation.
+You simply need to set the @bs::GBU_LOADSTORE flag on @bs::GPU_BUFFER_DESC::usage before creating the buffer creation.

 ~~~~~~~~~~~~~{.cpp}
 GPU_BUFFER_DESC desc;